pydicom/pydicom/doc/old/best_practices.rst

 The default setting for `reading_validation_mode` allows to deal with files that do not strictly adhere to the DICOM Standard.
-Setting it to `RAISE_ON_ERROR` can help to ensure that only valid DICOM data is accepted.
+Setting it to `RAISE` can help to ensure that only valid DICOM data is accepted.

 These flags do not guarantee strict DICOM results, as not all possible validations of the DICOM standard are checked.
 Included are checks for